kelvinagyareyeboah/ChatChain/README.md

- Use [https://identity.ic0.app](https://identity.ic0.app) or deploy a local instance
+https://identity.ic0.app) or deploy a local instance

 ---